Who We Are

 ❖ facilitate Indigenous food access and sovereignty with tribal communities.

 As an agricultural training facility and production enterprise, it will incubate and create a network of prosperous and sustainable farm operations dedicated to food access and economic opportunities serving Indigenous communities.
 The network of farms will succeed in providing healthy, locally grown foods while strengthening language and culture and economic opportunity.
-With tribal communities, the Indigenous Farm Hub will define the standard for sustainable and prosperous agricultural practices and access points, disrupting the current landscape of food inequity and the entrenched structures that interrupted Indigenous people from achieving food sovereignty.
+With tribal communities, the Indigenous Farm Hub defines the standard for sustainable and prosperous agricultural practices and access points, disrupting the current landscape of food inequity and the entrenched structures that interrupted Indigenous people from achieving food sovereignty.

 The IFH Strategy